FairyyGenie/RobotPsyche/midterm/README.md

 Ehtisham suggests something really interesting.
 Maybe this scenario can be explain as fireflies in order to survive the human invasion they start to reproducing in a much much faster pace.

+In the Group discussion, I realized there are much more detail that can be considered and implemented.
+For example, life cycle length of existence and even incubators when the ecosystem is dying.
+It is turly interesting to see people's idea for their ecosystem.